Nubia-max/nubia-add-ins/PRODUCTION_DEPLOYMENT.md

 - Command success rate
 - Response time metrics

-Your Nubia Excel Add-in is now ready for production! 🚀
+Your Moose Excel Add-in is now ready for production! 🚀